 11:40 - 12:30 pm

 Removing humans from the driving equation requires replacing their senses and decision-making.
 Advances in sensors and artificial intelligence enable this future, as technology progressively replaces the human component.
 While partly a function of technological capacity, the rise of autonomy opens up a pandora’s box of ethical issues that must be addressed as well.

-Mid-Day KeyNOTE - McKeel HAGERTY
+Mid-Day KeyNOTE: human driving in the autonomous future - McKeel HAGERTY

 1:30pm- 2:30 pm

 McKeel began playing with cars as a boy and hasn’t stopped since, turning his parent’s small local insurance agency into the world’s largest provider of specialty insurance to vintage vehicle enthusiasts and an automotive lifestyle brand focused on the love of cars and driving.

 His “grow yourself first” approach to life and leadership has been so successful that in 2016-2017 he was elected international chairman of YPO, the world’s largest peer-to-peer group for CEOs.
 During his term, he traveled extensively, talking to world leaders and business innovators about leadership and success.
 He’ll share his thoughts on these subjects in his first book, “Who Will Lead?” due out next spring.

 McKeel’s knowledge and enthusiasm have given him a reputation as an authority within the automotive and automotive media worlds, representing the classic car community on numerous boards and advisory groups, and appearing regularly as a commentator for ESPN, SPEED, CNBC and Discovery.
 He is also a long-time judge of the prestigious Pebble Beach Concours d’Elegance.

 Powering the Future